Special Collections & Archives Fellowships, Scholarships, and Internships

-CSUN students can apply for fellowships in Special Collections & Archives.
-Each fellowship has different eligibility and application requirements, but all focus on use and exploration of primary and archival collection materials in Special Collections & Archives.
-Librarians, archivists, and other CSUN faculty evaluate applications and determine fellowship awards each year.
-Learn more about fellowship opportunities in Special Collections & Archives below.
+Students can apply for fellowships, scholarships, and internships in Special Collections & Archives.
+Each opportunity below has different eligibility and application requirements, but all focus on use and exploration of primary and archival collection materials in Special Collections & Archives.
+Librarians, archivists, and other CSUN faculty evaluate applications and determine awards each year.
+Learn more about these opportunities in Special Collections & Archives below.

 Application Process